LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 # Outside of known time

 #### Musoko's Story
-Musoko, being hunted by Soromo, cast his soul into a crystal and cast it to the wind - the crystal is lost to time
+Musoko, being hunted by Soromo, cast his soul into a crystal and the crystal is lost to time
 #### Olum's Story

 #### Nëoris' Story
 Nëoris dies and a tree begins to grow nearby
 # 1620s
 ## 1623

-#### Rolbam's Story
 A war breaks out between Llawyr un Mawr and Esgid
 ## 1626

-#### Marquella's Story
 Marquella supports Esgid in the war

 ## 1628